mautic/documentation/en/plugins/icontact.md

 ## Configure the plugin

 Navigate to the *Features* tab in the plugin configuration modal box.
-Select the iContact lead list where the Mautic leads should be pushed into.
-There should be one list created by default.
+Select the iContact segment where the Mautic contacts should be pushed into.
+There should be one segment created by default.

 Other configuration options are:
-- **Push leads to this integration** - This option is checked by default.
-If you uncheck it, the plugin will not push leads to Mailchimp any more.
+- **Push contacts to this integration** - This option is checked by default.
+If you uncheck it, the plugin will not push contacts to Mailchimp any more.

 ## Test the plugin